 Troy in Lincoln County, Missouri — The American Midwest (Upper Plains)

 Other nearby markers.
 At least 6 other markers are within 15 miles of this marker, measured as the crow flies.
-Woods Fort (a few steps from this marker); Veterans of Foreign Wars Post 10687 Veterans Memorial (approx. 10.3 miles away); Wentzville Vietnam Veterans Memorial (approx. 13.4 miles away); Sanders Tavern - 1826 (approx. 14.7 miles away); Warren County All Veterans Memorial (approx. 14.7 miles away); Daniel Boone (approx. 14.7 miles away).
+Troy (a few steps from this marker); Veterans of Foreign Wars Post 10687 Veterans Memorial (approx. 10.3 miles away); Wentzville Vietnam Veterans Memorial (approx. Sanders Tavern - 1826 (approx. 14.7 miles away); Warren County All Veterans Memorial (approx. 14.7 miles away); Daniel Boone (approx. 14.7 miles away).

-Categories. • Native Americans • Settlements & Settlers • War of 1812 • War, US Civil •
+Categories. • Forts, Castles • Government & Politics • Native Americans • War of 1812 •

 Credits.
-This page was last revised on October 14, 2019.
-This page originally submitted on August 30, 2019, by Jason Voigt of Glen Carbon, Illinois.
-This page has been viewed 78 times since then.
-Photos: 1, 2, 3. submitted on August 30, 2019, by Jason Voigt of Glen Carbon, Illinois. • Bernard Fisher was the editor who published this page.
+This page was last revised on October 8, 2019.
+This page originally submitted on October 8, 2019, by Jason Voigt of Glen Carbon, Illinois.
+This page has been viewed 47 times since then and 4 times this year.
+Photos: 1, 2. submitted on October 8, 2019, by Jason Voigt of Glen Carbon, Illinois. • Devry Becker Jones was the editor who published this page.